cammiboi/jsonFunctions/README.md

 <b>int jsonTagFinder(char *jsonStringToSearch, char *tagToFind, char *stringToStoreValue, int maxValueLength);</b>

-given
+given:
 * a pointer to JSON string to search, jsonStringToSearch
 * a pointer to string of the key to find, tagToFind
 * the maximum length of the value, aka maximum number of characters of the value to copy

-It returns:
+it returns:
-* The found value in stringToStoreValue - pointer to string where the found value should be copied to
 * return value - -1 if not found and 0 if found
+* the found value in stringToStoreValue - pointer to string where the found value should be copied to

+<b>int jsonGetArray(char *jsonStringToSearch, char *tagToFind, int *arrayToStoreValues, int maxArrayLength);</b>

+given:
+* a pointer to JSON string to search, jsonStringToSearch
+* a pointer to string of the key to find, tagToFind
+* the maximum length of the array to find, maxArrayLength

+it returns:
+* return value - -1 if not found and 0 if found
+* the found array copied to arrayToStoreValues, up to maxArrayLength values